-The performance will be followed by a discussion with the artist
+The performance was followed by a discussion with the artist

 This Is A Film (1.2) is a lecture performance exploring what it means to turn footage into language.
 Using clips of family home movies found in various online archives, Chloë Bass creates a descriptive piece for the audience to hear and imagine.
 Where is the film: in the language? in the images that come into each listener's head?
 Is it shared between us?
 What do we see, and how does it make a story?